 Humidity is normally ignored as a huge component of indoor comfort and air quality.
-Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
-During the course of the winter, your furnace often takes the moisture out of the air during the heating process; this can cause the air inside your home to feel exceedingly dry.
+Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and even cause damage to the furnishings and finishes of your home.
+During the course of the winter, your furnace often strips the air of moisture during the heating process; this leads to the air inside your home feeling very dry.
 Keep reading to learn more about dry air and its effects on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

-Dry air can have a negative impact on your comfort and your home.
+Dry air can wreak havoc on your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
 Dry air may also lead to symptoms comparable to those of a sore throat, such as discomfort and coughing.
 If you or your family members suffer from allergies or asthma, a dry indoor environment can cause respiratory discomfort as well.
 Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity can also affect paper products, such as photos, posters, and books, causing them to become more brittle.
-Additionally, extremely low humidity can lessen the efficiency of your home’s heating system.
+Low humidity may also affect paper products, such as photos, posters, and books, causing them to become more brittle.
+Furthermore, very low humidity can lessen the efficiency of your home’s heating system.
 Air that has more moisture can hold more heat, which means it will feel warmer.
-Therefore, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.
+Therefore, low humidity in your home means the air will feel cooler, meaning you have to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating